-

 Dante, Sandchigger, keep things civil.
 If you have nothing to add, then don't add anything. -

 Wilders needs something to differentiate his PVV from the VVD else his voter base is just islamophobic VVD voters.
 One of his headline policies is not raising the pension age, which the three major parties are in favour of.
 He's also got some other populist policies.
 The PVV allows the right block to cover more political ground without committing to much; Wilders' only realistic coalition options are VVD and CDA (with possible SGP support), so basically, he's going to need to drop popular policies and he knows it.
-So Wilders doesn't much want to participate in government right now, he wants to
+So Wilders doesn't much want to participate in government right now, he wants to wait until his hand is stronger.

 -